 In spite of the best intentions, system components may fail, either from internally poorly written software or external forces such as power outages/variations, radiation or inadmissible user input.
 Systems are often designed with fault tolerance to detect and deal with such failures.
 Fault tolerance is itself a potential source of vulnerabilities, particularly when inappropriate or incomplete strategies are implemented.

 Fault-handling code is difficult to design and program, since it needs to execute in an already damaged environment.
 Handler code is also difficult to test, since it is executed only when primary failures have occurred.
 These failures, e.g. radiation damage, may be impossible to recreate with sufficient coverage in a testing environment.
 Moreover, it is not easy to determine the right kind of fault tolerance for a given fault.
-For security, termination of the malfunctioning system may be the best action; for safety, termination may be more catastrophic than any other fault tolerance mechanism.
+For security, termination of the malfunctioning system may be the best action; for safety, termination may be more catastrophic than other fault tolerance mechanisms.
 Recovery in a local context may be impossible, e.g., querying a faulty location sensor, while a (transitively) calling routine may have sufficient content for a recovery action, e.g., obtaining location information from another source.

 Reasons for failures are plentiful and varied, stemming from both hard- and software.
 Hence the mechanisms of primary failure can be described only in very general terms: